mdeluca13/text-editor/README.md

 - You can use the application online or offline by typing into the text editor.
 - You can use the install button to install the PWA to your device.
+- You can visit the deployed app [here](https://mdeluca-text-editor-54b25a117244.herokuapp.com/).

 ![JATE Homepage](./images/homepage.png)